 Cotton Lycra fabric is one of my favorite fabrics to sew!
 It has a number of benefits to regular 100% cotton - we'll get into those benefits below.
 It's also the most popular knit we sell at KnitFabric.com - It is breathable, versatile and a great basic knit for those just venturing into sewing with “stretchy” fabric!

-Let’s take a closer look at what makes it great for beginners, some helpful tips for sewing, and shopping for Cotton Lycra fabric.
+Let’s take a closer look at what makes it great for beginners, some helpful tips for sewing, and shopping for Cotton Lycra fabric by the yard.

 We have hundreds of cotton lycra fabrics in stock - both prints and solid.